siennacorreia/siennacorreia.github.io/_posts/2025-02-03-inspir-altair.md

 - color → Team (nominal scale)
 - text → Shows ranking values at each point
 #### Challenges:
+I did not face a lot of larger challenges in recreating the original data visualization.
+There are slight minor inaccuracies in my replication compared to the original data visualization, including spacing and the locatino of the key.

 ![Recreation Women in Songwriting Visualization](/assets/img/women_in_songwriting.png)
 #### Description: